All Episodes

 No, I think I've covered it.

-All right, part of the explosive hearings that took place uh today in the hearing with Christopher Ray, the FBI director, and we still have more questions than answers at this point, but an amazing job.
+All right, part of the explosive hearings that took place today in the hearing with Christopher Wray, the FBI director, and we still have more questions and answers at this point, but an amazing job.

 What an irony, right?

-And then the FBI in bed with this guy, it's unbelievable.
+And then the FBI in bed with this guy?

-Rod Rosenstein appointed in the case the Robert Mueller to be the special counsel.
+Rod Rosenstein appointed in the case Robert Mueller to be the special counsel.

-And until this morning, Bruce Orr was an associate deputy attorney general, a post that placed him four doors down from his boss, the guy that appointed Muller, Rod Rosenstein.
+And until this morning, Bruce Orr was an associate deputy attorney general, a post that placed him four doors down from his boss, the guy that appointed Mueller, Rod Rosenstein.

-Although he's going to retain, I guess his position as director of uh organized crime drug enforcement task forces.
+Now, Orr has been ousted from his office off the fourth floor, the main justice floor, although he's going to retain, I guess, his position as director of organized crime drug enforcement task forces.

-The whole House of Cards as I've been predicting it's now coming, tumbling down, and it's only the beginning.
+The whole House of Cards, as I've been predicted, it's now coming tumbling down, and it's only the beginning.

 I can't tell you all I know yet, but it's coming.